top of page

 Squeezing between rock leading to Mecca Hills grotto caves

 If you look closely in this photo, you can see at least two distinct episodes when monsoon rains raced trough this area.
 Each event is marked by a layer of large clasts with smaller clasts and fine sediment edged between.
-Initially, the fast moving water transported and deposited large clasts but as the flow velocity decreased only smaller clasts and then just sediments remained to be deposited.
-This process was repeated over and over again building a new layer each time.
+Initially, the swift water carried and deposited large clasts, but as the flow slowed down, only smaller clasts and eventually just sediments were left to settle.
+This process repeated multiple times, creating a new layer with each event.

 Squeezing between rocks leading to Mecca Hills grotto caves

-After hiking almost 4 miles, we reached the grotto (opening, bottom left of center) and began our cave exploring adventure
+After trekking nearly 4 miles, we arrived at the grotto (opening, bottom left of center) and began our cave exploration adventure.

 Mecca Hills grotto cave opening

-We donned out headlamps and entered the darkness.
-Entering on level ground for the first few feet made it easier to adjust to the low-light conditions.
+We put on our headlamps and stepped into the darkness.
+Starting on level ground for the initial few feet helped us adjust to the dim lighting.

 Entering Mecca Hills grotto cave exploring